khake19/test-quiz/docs/README.md

 Welcome to Quipper's web engineer technical exam.

-If you are seeing this as plain markdown, follow the instructions below to see all the exam specifications.
+?> *If you are seeing this as plain markdown, follow the instructions below to see all the exam specifications.*

 If using `npm`: